Department of Justice

 - If the need for a Privacy Certificate is identified, the reviewer:

-- Informs the Team Lead so they can help coordinate the review and obtain the IRB Chair signature.
+- Informs the Team Operations Lead (TOL) or Senior Reliance Administrator (SRA) so they can help coordinate the review and obtain the IRB Chair signature.

 - If the researcher has not already submitted the Privacy Certificate application with their IRB materials, the reviewer informs the researcher that they must apply to the National Institute of Justice for a Certificate and that the application must be submitted with their IRB materials.